 Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will explain in detail what the legal fees will be when your house purchase or sale goes through.

-If, for whatever reason, your house purchase or sale does not go ahead, you will be covered by our No Sale, No Fee guarantee.
+If, for whatever reason, your house purchase or sale does not go ahead, you will be covered by a No Sale, No Fee guarantee.

 I'm buying a home in Heathfield - which searches will I need?